cscannell-inacloud/Microsoft-Teams-Docs/teams/botscreate.md

 ﻿# Creating and Testing a bot for Microsoft Teams (preview)

-All bots created using the Microsoft Bot Framework are automatically configured and ready to work in Microsoft Teams.
+All bots created using the Microsoft Bot Framework are configured and ready to work in Microsoft Teams.

 > **Note:** During Preview, only sideloading of bots is allowed, and only if enabled in the Office Admin portal.
 [More Information](setup.md).